robavospace/lightpaper/docs/index.md

 ## What is next?

-If you share our vision and have the ability to help us achieve it, we want you hear from you.
+If you share our vision and have the ability to help us achieve it, we want to hear from you.
 You can learn more about Robavo Space Technologies Corporation by following us on GitHub or Twitter, or by visiting [Robavo Space.](https://robavo.space/)

 And when looking for potential team members to join our team, we are looking for two things: evidence of exceptional ability and positive energy.
 We believe that these two signals will set us apart from other companies in the space industry and allow us to achieve great things